ruricolist/cmd/README.md

 Arguments to `cmd` are *never* passed to a shell for interpretation.

-Arguments can be either strings, keywords, or lists of strings and keywords.
+Arguments can be either strings, keywords, `psub` instances, or lists of strings, keywords, and `psub` instances.

 Arguments are handled as follows: